 Dragging around extra pounds can really weigh you down, making you feel more easily fatigued and out of breath when you probably shouldn't be.
 Setting a goal to lose fat and build stamina is one of the best things you can do for your overall health and well-being.
-With a healthy diet and an exercise routine that includes cardio and strength training, you'll burn fat, build lean muscle and fatigue less easily.

 Video of the Day